 By the articles of Swedish discipline, profane swearing and blasphemous language were forbidden, under pain of severe penalties.
 The same restriction was placed upon the practice of gambling.
-All women of light character were prohibited from appearing within the lines, while insult or injury towards that sex, which, altogether guiltless of producing or contributing to the miseries of war, is often most exposed to their infliction, was met by prompt and certain punishment.
-The peasants, in that age of military licence considered as little better than beasts of chase, and frequently massacred by the lawless bands, who, after plundering their villages of everything worth carrying off, frequently amused themselves by perpetrating the most wanton barbarities upon the inhabitants, were protected in their persons and property by the edicts of Gustavus, which strictly enjoined a just payment to be rendered for every article furnished to his troops.
+All women of light character were prohibited from appearing within the lines, while insult or injury towards that sex, which, altogether guiltless of producing or contri-buting to the miseries of war, is often most exposed to their infliction, was met by prompt and certain punishment.
+The peasants, in that age of military license considered as little better than beasts of chase, and frequently massacred by the lawless bands. who, after plundering their villages of everything worth carrying off, frequently amused themselves by perpetrating the most wanton barbarities upon the inhabitants, were protected in their persons and property by the edicts of Gustavus, which strictly enjoined a just payment to be rendered for every article furnished to his troops.
 Death was denounced against every one who should assault a burgher in his own house; and when any number of his army were quartered at a distance from the main body, the king required a certificate from the chief people of the place in which they had been stationed, stating that their conduct had been marked by no violation of the rules of social order and propriety.

 No less strictness was shown in suppressing the custom of duelling, which had become throughout Europe an evil of so enormous a magnitude, that the waste of human life in consequence of its prevalence was little less than could have been occasioned by the fiercest war.
-Every slight, whether unintentional or premeditated-every action which could be warped by implication into an offence against the fastidious vanity of the day, which, displayed in childish and punctilious ceremonies, was as easily offended as it was implacable in its resentment-a careless word or an unguarded look-was considered sufficient cause for mortal enmity, and could only be expiated by the life-blood of the transgressor.
-Some idea of the extent of the mischief may be formed by an estimate presented to Henry IV. of France, by his minister Sully, in which it was stated that since his accession to the throne no less than four thousand of the nobility had perished in what, by a fearful perversion of terms, are generally designated affairs of honour.
-This pernicious habit was spreading fast among the Swedes, when a severe ordinance of the king at once
+Every slight, whether unintentional or premeditated-every action which could be warped by implication into an offence against the fastidious vanity of the day, which, displayed in childish and punctilious ceremonies, was as easily offended as it was implacable in its resentment-a careless word or an unguarded look - was considered sufficient cause for mortal enmity, and could only be expiated by the lifeblood of the transgressor.
+Some idea of the extent of the mischief may be formed by an estimate presented to Henry IV. of France, by his minister Sully, in which it was stated that since his accession to the throne no less than four thousand of the nobility had perished in what, by a fearful perversion of terms, are generally designated affairs of honour .
+This per-

-Memoirs of the House of Bourhon.
-See also Sully's Memoirs, and Lord Herhert of Cherhury, passim.
-A single extract from the latter author will be sufficient to demonstrate the light in which duelling was regarded hy society in the seventeenth century, and is a striking instance of the power of fashion in sanctioning the most atrocious offences against all laws, whether human or divine.
-The scene is laid at a mask given hy Margaret of Valois, queen of
+Memoirs of the House of Bourbon.
+See also Sully's Memoirs, and Lord Herbert of Cherbury, passim.
+A single extract from the latter author will be sufficient to demonstrate the light in which duelling was regarded by society in the seventeenth century, and is a striking instance of the power of fashion in sanctioning the most atrocious offences against all laws, whether human or divine.
+The scene is laid at a mask given by Margaret of Valois, queen of Henry IV.:-

-Henry IV. :-